-The Eurofighter Typhoon has appeared in a number of air combat and jet games including Tom Clancy's H.A.W.X 1 and 2, an aircraft add-on for Microsoft Flight Simulator X, Ace Combat 6 and various other older games.
+The Eurofighter Typhoon has appeared in a number of air combat flight sims including Tom Clancy's H.A.W.X 1 and 2, an aircraft add-on for Microsoft Flight Simulator X, Ace Combat 6 and various other older games.
 All these games offer you a good feel of the flight experience of the Eurofighter Typhoon.

 The Typhoon has also appeared in a number of movies and tv series including Resident Evil 6 and a British TV series about spies know as Spooks.

 Herewith the specifications for the Eurofighter Typhoon FGR4.